UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ## Introduction & definition of a *DataCrate*

-This document specifies a method of organising file-based data  with associated metadata, known as *DataCrate* in both human and machine readable formats, based on the [schema.org] linked-data vocabularly, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.
+This document specifies a method of organising file-based data, known as *DataCrate*,  with associated metadata, in both human and machine readable formats, based on the [schema.org] linked-data vocabularly, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.

-The motivation for this work was to be able provide researchers with a way of distbuting self-describing packages of research data with standards based metadata at the package and the file level, and tools to create that format.
+The aim is to provide researchers with a way of distributing self-describing packages of research data with standards based metadata at the package and the file level.

 A *DataCrate* is a dataset a set of files contained in a single directory.
 There are two ways of organizing a *DataCrate*.